 With these 2 (or 3) rails, you can throw on any size optic, flashlight, or laser of choice.

 Here are the top Kriss Vector CRB accessories:

 - Aimpoint Pro Red Dot: Since Kriss excels at close range (>50 yards), you need a red dot.
 The Aimpoint is fast and has really long battery life (3 yrs.).

 - Got astigmatism?
-Then a EOTech holographic sight would work better.
+Then a EOTech 512 holographic sight might work better.

 - Folding Stock: This makes your Kriss Vector fit in most carry cases and increases maneuverability.

 - Troy Vertical Foregrips: This fixes almost all of the Kriss Vector’s ergonomic issues.

 - Glock Extended Mag (30 rounds): The Kriss Vector’s rate of fire will eat up a 13 round magazine in a second.
 A 30 round mag solves this.